 With this file it is possible to describe bifurcations and other water diversions in downstream direction.
-Read more about this file at BranchData.txt.
+Read more about this file in Branchdata.txt.
 Fig. 16 provides an example of a BranchData.txt file.

 Figure 16: BranchData.txt example.
 Sourceid is the SUBID with the bifurcation.
-Branchid is the SUBID of the receiving flow and this must be located in a row below the subbasin with bifurcation in GeoData.txt.
+Branchid is the SUBID of the receiving flow and this must be located in a row below the subbasin with bifurcation in Geodata.txt.
 Mainpart is the fraction of flow which flows in the main branch (not to branchid).
-Maxqmain is maximumflow in the main path.
-It is also possible to set limits for the branch path.
-The columns NAME and TYPE are just informative columns and can be excluded.
+Maxqmain/Minqmain is maximum/minimum flow in the main path and Maxqbranch is the maximum flow in the branch